Niche ecommerce, sold

 Domain, accounts, code, content, the lot.
 No lock-in.
 If we ever part ways, you walk out with the business intact.

-If I cannot explain it without using a buzzword, I do not understand it well enough to charge you for it.
+If I can't explain it without using a buzzword, I don't understand it well enough to charge you for it.

 Most projects should be live, in some form, inside two to three weeks.
 If we are six weeks in with nothing real to show, we have got it wrong.